joaomartinsdatanalyst/send__outlook_email_from_a_msg_template/readme.txt

-The goal is to make a e-mail from a local template in "Formato de Mensagem do Outlook - Unicode" or ".msg" Format
+The goal is to create an e-mail from a local template in ".msg" Format

-You need to install pywin32 to be able to use the main.py file, run: pip install pywin32 in your terminal to install the library.
+You will need pywin32 to be able to use the main.py file,
+run:

+pip install pywin32

+in your terminal to install the library.